Bitcoin-ABC/bitcoin-abc/doc/README.md

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on the [Bitcoin XBT Subreddit](https://www.reddit.com/r/BitcoinXBT/).
+* Ask for help on the [Bitcoin ABC Subreddit](https://www.reddit.com/r/BitcoinABC/).

 Building
 ---------------------